 - We desire and require the leadership of people of color as board members and advisors to the board in all aspects of the work of the organization.

-- Because of the urgency of including people of color in key leadership positions in NACPM, and in direct response to a request made by people of color at the CPM Symposium, the Board will immediately (Summer of 2012) expand the number of board members from 5 to 7 and seek out midwives of color to fill these positions by appointment.
+- Because of the urgency of including people of color in key leadership positions in NACPM, and in direct response to a request made by people of color at the CPM Symposium, the Board has expanded the number of board members from 5 to 8 and appointed two midwives of color to fill these positions.

 - We recognize that it is urgent to increase the number of midwives of color in the U.S. and that significant barriers to midwifery education exist for people of color.
 We commit to partnering with other organizations and individuals to address barriers and challenges and expand access to education.